Skip to content

 Challenges and Criticisms

-Despite its widespread benefits, bird feeding during spring is not without challenges and criticisms:
+Despite its benefits, the practice of feeding birds in spring faces several challenges and criticisms:

 Case Studies